Our Essential Blender Buying Guide

 Not every household needs a feature-rich blender—a simple but powerful machine can sometimes be the best.
 However, blenders can be used for surprisingly complex tasks like grinding meat, making nut butter and crushing ice.

 Speed: Look for blenders with between 3 and 10 speed settings.
-Less than three won’t give you enough control, more than 10 or 12 settings aren’t necessary.
+Less than three won’t give you enough control, and more than 10 settings isn’t necessary.
 Having a pulse button is essential, though!

 Look for Special Attachments